Volatile-bearing mineral atmospheres of hot rocky exoplanets as probes of interior state and composition: Results

-Additionally, some volatile rich atmospheres still exhibit a SiO(g) feature in emission, akin to dry mineral atmospheres \citep{zilinskas2022observability, piette2023rocky, zilinskas2023observability, seidler2024impact}.
-The requirements for their emergence are \textit{a.)} low volatile masses, i.e. low \logvmf \citep[cf.][]{piette2023rocky}, \textit{b.)} reducing conditions (\dIW{}$\lesssim -3$, \citealt{seidler2024impact}) and \textit{c.)} carbon-poor compositions, i.e. $z\sim 0$.
-The latter stands in contrast to the conclusions of \citet{zilinskas2023observability}, as $z=0$ atmospheres are still hydrogen-rich, but as observed in Fig. \ref{fig:spectra_emission}, show distinct SiO(g) features in emission.
-Such a feature is absent in carbon-rich atmospheres, as the opacities for CO(g) and CO$_2$(g) are sufficiently high in the infrared (see Fig. \ref{fig:opacities}) so as to lead to upper atmospheric cooling, meaning CO- and CO$_2$ features that appear in absorption.
+Volatile rich atmospheres may still exhibit a SiO(g) feature in emission at 9 \micron, akin to dry mineral atmospheres \citep{zilinskas2022observability, piette2023rocky, falco2024hydrogenated, seidler2024impact}.
+The requirements for their emergence are low \logvmf(i.e. low volatile masses, cf. \citealt{piette2023rocky}), reducing conditions (\dIW{}$\lesssim -3$, \citealt{seidler2024impact}) and SOLAR-like gas mixtures with \metal$\sim 0$.
+Earlier results by \citet{zilinskas2023observability}, using an outgassing model in which mineral gas species and major volatile species are not in equilibrium \citep{falco2024hydrogenated}, suggested that SiO features should disappear in the presence of hydrogen.
+Our results do not support such a general statement; some low-\metal atmospheres still show distinct SiO(g) features in emission, particularly at low \logvmf (Fig. \ref{fig:spectra_emission}).
+Such emission features are only absent in carbon-rich atmospheres, as the opacities for CO(g) and CO$_2$(g) are sufficiently high in the infrared (see Fig. \ref{fig:opacities}) so as to lead to upper atmospheric cooling, leading to the removal of mineral gases via condensation (see Sec. \ref{results:atmo_struc:condensation}).

-In Fig. \ref{fig:spectra_emission_1500K} and \ref{fig:spectra_emission_2000K}, we show emission spectra for 1500~K and 2000~K, respectively.
-The generalities described above hold true for such cases, except that variation between redox regimes becomes increasingly non-linear with decreasing temperature (typified by sudden appearances of CO$_2$ features at \dIW{0} and SO$_2$ at \dIW{+3}), and the overall decline in $F_p/F_s$ that makes detection more challenging (sensitivity of $\Delta F_p/F_s\ll25$ ppm required).
-Absorption features are also more readily observed, even in the most reducing cases, as thermal inversions, which would ordinarily be sustained by SiO(g) are not as marked, given the lower partial pressures of mineral gases (see Sec. \ref{results:atmo_struc:opac_and_thermal}).
-Further, methane absorption features unseen at higher temperatures appear in highly reduced atmospheres (\dIW{}$\leq -3$) of \tirr $\leq 2000$ K.
+The generalities described above hold true for when \tirr < 2500 K, except that variation between redox regimes becomes increasingly non-linear with decreasing temperature (Fig. \ref{fig:spectra_emission_1500K}, \ref{fig:spectra_emission_2000K}), typified by sudden appearances of CO$_2$ features at \dIW{-3} and SO$_2$ at \dIW{+3}, and the overall decline in $F_p/F_s$ that makes detection more challenging (sensitivity of $\Delta F_p/F_s\ll25$ ppm required).
+Absorption features are also more readily observed, even in the most reducing cases, as thermal inversions, which would ordinarily be sustained by SiO(g), are not as marked, given the lower partial pressures of mineral gases and their tendency to condense; together, these processes lead first to a transition from SiO(g) emission to absorption features at \tirr=2000 K, and a complete disappearance of mineral gas features for \tirr=1500 K (Fig. \ref{fig:spectra_emission_2000K}).
+Instead, methane absorption features unseen at higher temperatures appear in cold (\tirr $\leq 2000$ K) and highly reduced atmospheres (\dIW{}$\leq -3$) (cf. Appendix \ref{apx:acetylene_worlds}).